 Joined the resistance movement against the military dictatorship and was jailed and allegedly tortured in the early 1970s.

-Timeline: 1986 - First public office position, finance secretary for the city of Porto Alegre
+1986 - Finance secretary for the city of Porto Alegre.

 2003 - Is named minister of mines and energy by President Luis Inácio Lula da Silva.